-Description As discussed in notes A and K to the consolidated financial statements, the Company's financial instruments held a fair value of of the \$35.9 million as of December 31, 2023, of which financial instruments related to cross-currency swaps totaled \$31.3 million for the year ended December 31, 2023.
+As discussed in notes A and K to the consolidated financial statements, the Company's financial instruments held a fair value of \$38.9 million as of December 31, 2024, of which financial instruments related to cross-currency swaps totaled \$38.9 million.
 The fair value of the cross-currency swaps are calculated using the present value of future cash flows discounted using observable inputs (level 2) including notional value amounts, yield curves, basis curves, and various spot and forward foreign exchange rates on the valuation date.